jfpalchak/cranberry/README.md

 ### 📖 Description

 Cranberry is a daily tracker with motivating metrics to help users quit smoking.
 This is an API-consuming Single Page Application built with TypeScript and React.
 Utilizes the [Cranberry API](https://github.com/jfpalchak/CranberryAPI.git) & implements JWT for user authentication.

+The application was intentionally developed with an interactive and responsive design in mind.

 With Cranberry, users can track their progress in real-time; check out your Health progress as you achieve milestones over the course of your journey, or record daily Journal entries to document your cravings, and watch the data from your journals chart the ups and downs of your story in your own personal Timeline.